Wisconsin Workers Comp Claims: Eligibility, Filing and Appeals

 Wisconsin Workers’ Compensation Benefits

-The workers' comp program pays for medical costs, temporary
+The workers' comp program pays for medical costs, temporary disability, and permanent disability.

 Your employer will pay for all medical care reasonable and necessary for the treatment of your industrial injury or occupational disease.